-Even issues that are quick fixes can have lasting effects on your small business, especially if you’re slow to nail down and address problems.
+Even website issues that are quick fixes can have lasting effects of malware on your small business, especially if you’re slow to nail down and address problems.
 Even without considering the damages to your business’s reputation, downtime from a cyberattack can cost small businesses as much as $427 per minute.

 Getting a Malware Attack Under Control